upes-open/OSoC-25-Giglance/frontend/README.md

 ---

-### 🚀 What is GigLance?
+### 🚀 What is Giglance?

-GigLance is an open-source platform designed to simulate the development of a high-quality, production-grade freelancing marketplace.
-But more than just a product, **GigLance is an engineering bootcamp disguised as a project**.
+Giglance is an open-source platform designed to simulate the development of a high-quality, production-grade freelancing marketplace.
+But more than just a product, **Giglance is an engineering bootcamp disguised as a project**.

-Whether you're a beginner in backend APIs, a frontend enthusiast, or a DevOps learner — **GigLance welcomes you to contribute, learn real-world development practices, and collaborate on building something meaningful.**
+Whether you're a beginner in backend APIs, a frontend enthusiast, or a DevOps learner — **Giglance welcomes you to contribute, learn real-world development practices, and collaborate on building something meaningful.**

 ---